Whole School, Whole Community, Whole Child

 Coordinated School Health becomes Whole School, Whole Community, Whole Child

-The ASCD and the CDC developed this new model that incorporates the components of a coordinated school health program around the tenets of a whole child approach to education and provides a framework to address the symbiotic relationship between learning and health.
+The ASCD and the CDC developed this model that incorporates the components of a coordinated school health program around the tenets of a whole child approach to education and provides a framework to address the symbiotic relationship between learning and health.

 Whereas the traditional CSH approach contained eight components, this model contains 10, expanding the original components of Healthy and Safe School Environment and Family and Community Involvement into four distinct components.